 - The combination reduces cost and volatility and increases odds for financial success—all factors almost every business looks for in its business performance.

-- The potential outcome of each tool is different, which complements each others weaknesses.
+- The potential outcome of each tool is different, which complements the other’s weaknesses.

 Let’s compare tailored solutions against the other tools in the mix: